felipeebert/confusion-in-code-reviews/README.md

 # Understanding Confusion in Code Reviews

 This repository contains the data of the PhD thesis "Understanding Confusion in Code Reviews" of Felipe Ebert, and all papers related to it.
-It provides three gold standard datasets with Android code review information, one replication package for confusion identification with the classification models.
+It provides three gold standard datasets with Android code review information, and one replication package for confusion identification with the classification models.

 # Content